dustinfast/intuitive_agent/README.md

 General intelligence of the type we possess exists exclusively, for now, in the domain of the conscious human.
 Therefore, an understanding of the mechanisms leading to our conscious experience may be required if an artificial general intelligence is to one day be realized.

-One defining aspect of human intelligence is our ability to subconsciously form new connections between abstract concepts, which then seem to "bubble up" to the forefront of our attention.
-This phenomenon, commonly called intuition, is responsible not only for our most startling "Aha!" moments, but also for the seemingly arbitrary changes in our awareness of, say, the ticking of a clock on the wall.
+One defining aspect of human intelligence is our ability to subconsciously form new connections between abstract concepts which then seem to "bubble up" to the forefront of our attention.
+This phenomenon, commonly called intuition, is responsible not only for our most startling and profound "Aha!" moments, but also for the seemingly arbitrary changes in our awareness of, say, the ticking of a clock on the wall.

-That we experience these changes of awareness unwillingly provides powerful clues to the underlying mechanisms of intuition and consciousness.
+That we experience these shifts of attention unwillingly and "out of the blue" provides powerful clues to their underlying mechanisms.
 With that in mind, this project aims to develop an ensemble learning system capable of rudimentary intuition by modeling an agent who's "attention" switches contexts according to its "intuition".
 If successful, the agent may then be used in a larger network of such agents, thus bootstrapping an increasingly advanced intuition.

-The agent will be developed in Python using readily available machine learning and evolutionary programming libraries.
+The agent is developed in Python using the PyTorch and KarooGP machine learning and genetic programming libraries, respectively.

 ## The Agent